hugeandbulk/hugeandbulk/hugeandbulk/readme.md

 Bulk : it's to sell goods and products on bulk to the customer according to demand.

-Both arm have to maintain the decorum nd demand / supply for the purpose. both of have equal responsibility.
+Both arm have to maintain the decorum and demand / supply for the purpose. both of have equal responsibility.

 By this, we will call, the company is <b>Huge & Bulk</b>. §